The Network for Early Access to Counsel

 - Our member directory is available via this link.

-- We are also undertaking an initiative to aggregate and analyse current litigation and initiatives related to access to counsel for youth.
+- We have analysed current litigation and initiatives related to access to counsel for youth, outlined further in our report Closing the gap.
 Please email firstname.lastname@example.org if you have any additions to this directory.

 Over the past year, we have seen multiple jurisdictions consider, adopt or expand laws that have the potential to improve or provide access to counsel, or enhanced Miranda rights, for arrested people before arraignment, in police custody.
 Fair Trials, through its international work, has also been a part of a European-wide movement to ensure access to counsel in police custody for all arrested people and has experience of these early representation systems from dozens of countries.